ctrlo-cc/GADS/docs/kb/030-tables/050-fields/090-calculate-values/-dates-lua.md

 Values in Linkspace date fields are passed as Lua table values with the indexes *year*, *month*, *day*and *epoch*.
 You can reference the operating system date and time by using ``` os.time```.

-Where you are evaluating dates, the value returned by your calculation should be in [epoch time](https://www.epochconverter.com/), which will then be converted to a full date by Linkspace.
+Where you are evaluating dates, the value returned by your calculation should be in [UNIX epoch time](https://www.epochconverter.com/), which will then be converted to a full date by Linkspace.
+In epoch time, you use seconds to express time, so:
+1 hour =	3600
+1 day =	86400
+1 week =	604800
+1 month (30.44 days) =	2629743
+1 year = (365.24 days)

 ### Example of a calculation for a RAG field that uses dates